Battle of Moncontour: Battle

-The Huguenot army was also divided into an vanguard and battle.
+The Huguenot army was also divided into a vanguard and battle.
 The Admiral commanded the former on the left of the line, while Louis van Nassau was given command of the battle on the right.
-The Admiral’s vanguard was possibly the larger of the two wings.
+The Admiral's vanguard was possibly the larger of the two wings.
 Few of the native Huguenot infantry present carried pikes.

-Before the start of the battle, Coligny sent the young Huguenot princes Henry de Navarre and Henry de Condé to safety with a strong escort, an act which was subsequently blamed for lowering the army’s morale.
+Before the start of the battle, Coligny sent the young Huguenot princes Henry de Navarre and Henry de Condé to safety with a strong escort, an act which was subsequently blamed for lowering the army's morale.

 The battle began with an advance by the Catholic vanguard.
 Their cavalry saw off the Huguenots skirmishing around the Plumain Grange and then drove back cavalry who advanced to support them.
 Seeing the strength of the Catholic right, the Admiral ordered Nassau to send him reinforcements.
 The Dutch Prince complied but also accompanied them himself, leaving the main battle leaderless.

 Coligny sent his remaining cavalry against Montpensier, who, in turn, deployed his own reserves.
 There followed a confused melee in which the Admiral received a pistol shot to the face, forcing him to quit the field.
 Philibert, Margrave of Baden-Baden, who commanded the Royalist Germans, was killed during this phase of the battle.

 Now the Catholic battle attacked.
 The Huguenots enjoyed some initial success against them, Anjou was unhorsed and had to be rescued by his guard, but there was no one to co-ordinate the Huguenot efforts.
 Tavannes committed the Swiss infantry as well as the cavalry reserves.
 This broke the Huguenot cavalry, who retreated from the field, covered by a resolute rear-guard formed by Nassau.
 The infantry, however, were slaughtered by the Royalist cavalry.
 The landsknechts formed a defensive square and would probably have surrendered if they had been allowed to do so, but the Swiss cut them down.

 Perhaps half the Huguenot infantry were lost, but only 400 cavalry.
 Both La Noue and d'Acier were captured.
 On the Catholic side, cavalry losses were slightly higher, at around 500, but their infantry emerged largely unscathed.

 Aftermath

-Jealous of his brother’s success, King Charles IX decided to take control of the Royal army in person.
+Jealous of his brother's success, King Charles IX decided to take control of the Royal army in person.
 This displeased both Anjou and Tavannes, the latter retired under the pretext of ill health.
 The Catholic army then besieged Saint-Jean-d'Angély from 16 October to 2 December.
 Coligny regrouped, marched east into the Rhone and, months later, marched towards Paris.